ACT WorkKeys Practice Test 2024 [UPDATED]

 • Format: Multiple-choice questions

-• Content: Understanding and using written information found in workplace documents, such as emails, memos, reports, and manuals.
+• Content: Understanding and using written information in workplace documents, such as emails, memos, reports, and manuals.

 Eligibility Criteria